I have been using OS X (now macOS) for years, yet this simple trick somehow alluded me. Regularly, I would use the standard

 photo and press

-enter, yet somehow Photo Booth would open.
+enter, and for whatever reason Photo Booth would open.
 Similarly, typing type

 text in Spotlight would open TextEdit instead of Textastic (my current text editor of choice).
 This was both annoying and perplexing, as I rarely used either application.
 Why would Spotlight suddenly choose these applications instead?
 I tried the obvious solution of trashing the apps, but would see the standard macOS warning about deleting an application which is required by macOS.

 Of course, I could go ahead and use

 rm -r to delete the application from terminal, but one never knows what hooks are in the backend of macOS.
 Being a lazy System Administrator

 , it was never aggravating enough to the point of researching a solution, so I just lived with it…until now.
 In the most recent iOS release (iOS 11), Apple finally provided the ability to delete Photo Booth on the iPad (hallelujah!).
 This alone motivated me to search for a solution to the issue.
 Little did I know how simple and obvious it would be.